 Differences Between the EPLS and the SAM

-The SAM database has all of the information that was previously in the EPLS, but there are some differences in how that information is organized, sorted and searched.
+The SAM database has all of the information that was previously in the EPLS, but there are some differences in how that information is organized, sorted which effects how an EPLS search is conducted.
 Although most of the functionality is the same in the SAM as it was in the EPLS, some of the terminology is different.

 Also, the SAM’s “Quick Guide for Changes From the EPLS” noted several major differences:

 > Exclusion Types instead of Cause and Treatment (CT) codes.
 EPLS verification used CT codes to indicate the entity’s exclusion status.
 There were over 70 of these codes that indicated, for example, whether an entity was suspended, debarred, convicted, pending investigation, voluntarily excluded or some other status.
 A federal working group responsible for shaping the SAM decided it would be simpler and more efficient to consolidate these into four Exclusion Types.